xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 ```
 The files are store in `./visualization`.
 Notice that the visualization of Helix's model placement
 looks slightly different from the one shown in the paper, because of the slight difference in model
 placement found by the solver.
-Despite the difference, overall Helix's model placement has higher
+Despite the difference, Helix's model placement has higher
 GPU utilization (red indicates high utilization), which verifies our claim in the paper.

 #### Decode Throughput